History of Ghana: Fourth Republic (1993–present)

 The Constitution entered into force on 7 January 1993, to found the Fourth Republic.
 On that day, Rawlings was inaugurated as president and members of Parliament swore their oaths of office.
 In 1996, the opposition fully contested the presidential and parliamentary elections, which were described as peaceful, free, and transparent by domestic and international observers.
 Rawlings was re-elected with 57% of the popular vote.
 In addition, Rawlings' NDC party won 133 of the Parliament's 200 seats, just one seat short of the two-thirds majority needed to amend the Constitution, although the election returns of two parliamentary seats faced legal challenges.

 In the presidential election of 2000, Jerry Rawlings endorsed his vice-president, John Atta-Mills, as the candidate for the ruling NDC.
 John Kufuor stood for the New Patriotic Party (NPP), won the election, and became the president on 7 January 2001.
 The vice president was Aliu Mahama.
 The presidential election of 2000 was viewed as free and fair.
 Kufuor won another term again in the presidential election in 2004.

 The presidency of Kufuor saw several social reforms, such as the reform in the system of National Health Insurance of Ghana in 2003.
 In 2005 saw the start of the Ghana School Feeding Programme, in which a free hot meal per day was provided in public schools and kindergartens in the poorest areas.
 Although some projects were criticised as unfinished or unfunded, the progress of Ghana was noted internationally.

 President Kufuor soon gave up power in 2008.
 The ruling New Patriotic Party chose Nana Akufo-Addo, son of Edward Akufo-Addo, as their candidate while National Democratic Congress's John Atta Mills stood for the third time.
 After a run-off, John Atta Mills won the election.

-On 24 July 2012, Ghana suffered a shocking blow when their president died.
+On 24 July 2012, the president died.
 Power was then given to his vice-president, John Dramani Mahama.
-He chose the then Governor of the Bank of Ghana, Kwesi Amissah-Arthur, as his vice.
 The National Democratic Congress won the 2012 election, making John Mahama rule again, his first term.

 John Atta Mills was sworn in as president on 7 January 2009 in a peaceful transition after Nana Akuffo Addo was narrowly defeated.
-Mills died of natural causes and was succeeded by vice-president John Dramani Mahama on 24 July 2012.
+Mills died and was succeeded by vice-president John Dramani Mahama on 24 July 2012.

 Following the Ghanaian presidential election, 2012, John Dramani Mahama became President-elect and was inaugurated on 7 January 2013.
 Ghana was a stable democracy.

 As a result of the Ghanaian presidential election, 2016, Nana Akufo-Addo became President-elect and was inaugurated as the fifth President of the Fourth Republic of Ghana and eighth President of Ghana on 7 January 2017.
 In December 2020, President Nana Akufo-Addo was re-elected after a tightly contested election.